 Child Custody Legalities In Turkey

-Custody can be defined as the rights, powers and duties that parents have regarding the protection of children’s personalities and assets and their representation in order to ensure the protection, care and upbringing of minors and exceptionally limited adult children in various aspects.
-Accordingly, it can be stated that custody covers the rights, powers and duties related to children’s personal entities, assets and representation.
+Custody can be defined as the rights, powers, and duties that parents have regarding the protection of children’s personalities and assets and their representation in order to ensure the protection, care, and upbringing of minors in various aspects.
+Accordingly, it can be stated that under Turkish Law, custody covers the rights, powers, and duties related to children’s personal entities, assets, and representation.

 In this regard, the Turkish Civil Code regulates custody in general in Article 335 and the following also conveys relevant provisions in divorce and other related family law areas.